 9. Mechanical Systems Inspection Limitations

 The Surveyor’s assessment of propulsion engines, gearboxes, generators, and associated machinery is strictly limited to an external, visual inspection.
 The Surveyor is not a professional marine mechanic and does not perform mechanical testing, disassembly, or diagnostics on any engine or mechanical component.
 Evaluation of internal condition, operational performance, or hidden defects lies beyond the scope of this survey.
 The Client acknowledges that a thorough mechanical assessment should be carried out by a certified marine mechanic, at the Client’s own expense, to determine the true condition and serviceability of the vessel’s mechanical systems.
+The Client acknowledges that a comprehensive mechanical inspection by a qualified marine mechanic is strongly recommended prior to purchase.

 10. Electrical Systems Inspection Limitations

 The Surveyor’s evaluation of electrical systems—including, but not limited to, DC and AC circuits, battery banks, chargers, alternators, solar arrays, inverters, and generators—is limited to a non-intrusive, visual inspection of readily accessible components.
 The Surveyor is not a certified marine electrician and does not perform load calculations, verify conductor gauge, assess battery bank sizing, or test the functionality or reliability of any electrical equipment.
 While general observations may be made regarding installation practices and visible compliance with accepted marine standards (e.g., ABYC), the Surveyor does not verify that wiring, fusing, breakers, or equipment sizing conform to manufacturer specifications or industry codes.
+The Client acknowledges that a detailed electrical inspection by a qualified marine electrician is recommended where system condition or compliance is of concern.

 10.1 Any electrical component must be installed and maintained in accordance with the manufacturer’s instructions and applicable standards.
 The Client understands and agrees that a detailed electrical assessment— including verification of wire sizes, fuse ratings, system capacity, and the operational integrity of chargers, alternators, solar panels, or generators—should be performed by a certified marine electrician.
 The Surveyor assumes no responsibility for deficiencies related to electrical design, sizing, or installation beyond what is visually apparent at the time of inspection.